Keto French Toast

 Pouring syrup on a slice of french toast topped with butter.

-This low carb recipe uses an egg loaf made from coconut flour to make our French toast; however, now that more and more manufacturers are making keto bread and selling them in the stores, you might be able to make your French toast with these breads.
+This recipe uses an egg loaf made from coconut flour for the French toast; however, now that more manufacturers are selling keto bread in stores, you can make your French toast with those breads too.

-This would be an easy way if you are looking at how to make keto French toast.
-Just be careful since many commercially made keto bread contain gluten, so if staying gluten-free is important to you then stick with use my gluten-free egg loaf recipe.
+That’s the easy route.
+Just be careful since many store-bought breads contain gluten, so if staying gluten-free matters to you, stick with my egg loaf recipe.

-Our keto French toast egg loaf doesn’t contain any nuts and is made with coconut flour instead of almond flour.
-If you are one that has a nut allergy this is one breakfast recipe you can enjoy.
+The egg loaf doesn’t contain any nuts and is made with coconut flour instead of almond flour.
+If you have a nut allergy, this is a breakfast you can actually enjoy.

-Our French toast loaf is made with lots of eggs of course to help give volume, but don’t worry, it shouldn’t taste like egg or an omelet.
-The cream cheese in this keto bread recipe helps to cut out that eggy flavor from the low carb bread.
+The loaf is made with lots of eggs to give it volume, but don’t worry, it won’t taste like an omelet.
+The cream cheese cuts that eggy flavor right out.

-If you are looking for the best keto syrup to go with your keto French toast, I highly, highly recommend ChocZero!!
+If you are looking for the best syrup to go with your French toast, I highly, highly recommend ChocZero!!

 They have maple syrup, maple pecan, and maple vanilla (my fav), plus a whole bunch of other flavors.
-All of their keto syrups are sugar free and sugar alcohol free.
-There are other sugar free maple syrups you can pick up, some even available in your grocery store, but this syrup is thick and pours like real maple syrup.
+All of their syrups are sugar free and sugar alcohol free.
+There are other sugar free maple syrups you can pick up at your grocery store, but this one is thick and pours like real maple syrup.

 • Whipped cream